vigneshsankariyer1234567890/tp/docs/UserGuide.md

 ### Exporting contacts: `export`

-Exports customer data from the application to a JSON file in `[JAR file location]/data/filename.json`
+Exports customer data from the application to a JSON file in desired specified folder selected from the file selector window.

-Format: `export f/FILE_NAME`
+Format: `export [t/ tag ...]`

+Examples:
+`export t/ friends family` will export all contacts containing BOTH the tags friends and family to the desired file location.

 ### Clearing all entries : `clear`